Flooding from Hurricane Sandy. Image: Wikimedia

 Long before the collapse of West Antarctica's Thwaites ice sheet, an organization called Climate Central created this interactive map, which shows how various levels of sea level rise will impact the United States.
 Grimly and fortuitously, it goes up to 10 feet—the amount that is now locked-in, but by no means the minimum of sea level rise we can expect to experience thanks to climate change.
 Go ahead, plug your city in, and see what percent chance you have of being driven away by high waters.

-For instance, 99.5 percent of the population of Louisiana, as if they haven't suffered enough, will again find themselves underwater when the seas rise 10 feet.
+For instance, 99.5 percent of the population of New Orleans, Louisiana, as if they haven't suffered enough, will again find themselves underwater when the seas rise 10 feet.
 Thirty percent of all of the homes in Florida will be submerged; that's 5.6 million people.
-For Lauderdale, for one, will be nearly below the waves.
+Fort Lauderdale, for one, will be nearly below the waves.
 Only 9 percent of New York City will have to relocate in the face of rising tides, but then, that means 700,000 people will have to find new homes—twice as many as New Orleans.

 Even if you don't live at or near sea level in one of those vulnerable areas, the crisis the rise will bring will impact you too; it will either cost heady sums to shore up the flood-walls and prepare the dikes, or chaos and misfortune will reign when a disaster—a hurricane, for instance—hits.
 Either way, rising seas are a hugely destabilizing force.